ankane/kms_encrypted/README.md

 KmsEncrypted.key_id = Rails.env.test? ? "insecure-test-key" : ENV["KMS_KEY_ID"]
 ```

-You can also use `insecure-test-key-encrypt-only`, which allows encryption but not decryption.
+You can also use `insecure-test-key/encrypt`, which allows encryption but not decryption.

 ## Key Rotation